Meghs1424/Lane-Detection/README.md

 - Apply Canny Edge Detection algorithm for finding edges.
 - Apply Hough transform to make lines on our data.
 - Apply Clustering algorithm to draw clear line.

+## How to Run

+- Change the source data file name.
+- Run each code block in the code.py file one after another.